Nyerere National Park 101 — Tips, Facts, and Must-Do Adventures

 Where to stay

-There are plenty of options, from simple budget camps to luxurious high-end lodges.
-I stayed at Africa Safari Selous, located just outside the Nyerere National Park, and let me tell you, it’s gorgeous.
+The first time I visited NNP, I stayed at Africa Safari Selous, located just outside the Nyerere National Park, and let me tell you, it’s gorgeous.
 The place feels like you’ve stepped into a small village community.
 My highlight?
 The waterhole is right by the restaurant, where, unexpectedly, animals stroll in for a drink.
 Talk about dining with a wild twist!

 The food?
 Absolute perfection.
 Hats off to the chef!